skagra/bbc-micro/Demo/Script.md

 dotnet run -p Debugger a.out
 ```

-And note it is where we left of,  then start single stepping again.
+And note we where we left of,  then start single stepping again.
 Note the rest of the output characters.

 # Demo 2 - BBC Emulator